 Think about why you bought your policy

-Review the option comparison chart to see ways to change your policy
+Review the option comparison chart to see ways to change your current coverage

-Review the Value Indicator chart to understand economic value of options
+Review the Value Indicator chart to understand the economic value of your options

 Consult with a trusted advisor

-Consider tax consequences of changing benefits
+Consider tax consequences of changing benefits [if cash buy out options apply]

-Consider Partnership consequences of changing benefits
+Consider Partnership consequences of changing benefits [if Partnership qualified policy]

-Return the election form to revise your benefits
+Return the election form to revise your benefits by mm/dd/yyyy

-Pay premium by your due date
+Pay premium by [policy anniversary date]

-If you pay nothing further, your policy will be automatically converted to a paid-up policy.
-This is a great loss the value of your long-term care coverage.
+If you pay nothing further, your policy will be automatically converted to a paid-up policy resulting in a large reduction of your long-term care coverage.

 Contact Information

-Your local Area Agency on Aging or SHIP office may be able to assist you.
+Your local Area Agency on Aging (AAA) or Senior Health Insurance Program (SHIP) office may be able to assist you.
 Consider talking with a financial advisor about your choices, and the tax [and partnership] implications of your choices.
 We can assist you in answering questions about the choices presented.
 We may be able to show you additional options.
-Our customer help center is [phone, web].
+Our customer help center is [phone, web, hours of operation with time zone].
+The [State Department of Insurance] [reviewed/approved] this rate increase.
+If you have questions about this letter, begin by contacting us.
+You may also contact [consumer services phone] and reference [SERFF tracking number] to confirm the [review/approval].

-Other enclosures: Benefit Election Form, FAQ, Illustrations, 10 year rate increase history for similar forms across the USA
+Other enclosures: Benefit Election Form, FAQ, Illustrations, 10-year rate increase history for similar forms across the USA.